meodai/color-names/README.md

 ```

 #### Good Color-Names
-Not all color-names are created equal; add `?goodnamesonly=true` to your request URL to get a hadpicked subset of names that were rated as good by humans.
+Not all color-names are created equal; add `?goodnamesonly=true` to your request URL to get a handpicked subset of names that were rated as good by humans.
 (Colors that are liked a lot on [twitter](https://twitter.com/color_parrot) and some of the team favourites).

 ### Usage JS ⌨